marcwieland95/documentation/hook.md

 #### Function name

-An option is also a standard function.
+Another option is also a standard function.

 ```php
 function functionName() {